Singapore Rental Laws: Pro-landlord, Neutral or Pro-tenant?

 Deposits

-What rights do landlords and tenants have in Singapore, especially as to duration of contract, and eviction?
+What rights do landlords and tenants have in Singapore, especially as to duration of contract and eviction?

 Each tenant must be rented the flat or bedroom for a minimum period of six months per application.
 Short-term rentals are strictly prohibited, as they can disrupt the residential environment and raise security concerns for other residents.

-Tenant has to pay the rental stamp duty.
+The tenant has to pay the rental stamp duty.
 The rate is 0.4% of the total rent for the lease period if it’s four years or below.

-A tenancy can only be terminated when either the landlord or tenant provides the required notice to end the agreement.
+A tenancy can only be terminated when either the landlord or the tenant provides the required notice to end the agreement.
 The notice period should correspond to the length of the tenancy, which is often determined by the frequency of rent payments.
 For example, if rent is paid monthly, the typical notice period would be one month.
 The standard minimum notice period is usually 30 days.
 To ensure accuracy, it’s advisable to review your tenancy agreement.

 How effective is the Singaporean legal system?